Physics constraints and response validation in discrete-time reduced-order modeling: from idealized turbulent systems to climate dynamics: Fluctuation-Dissipation Theorem (FDT) from data: quasi-Gaussian and score matching

-\paragraph*{Response operator via score matching: response in the ensemble mean.} Given the proposed correction in Eq. \eqref{eq:score-mean-correction}, we now infer the response operator for the Charney-DeVore system in Eq.
-(3) in the main text.
-We compare the prediction of the qG approximation and the score-matching estimation against the the numerical ground truth and show the results in Figure \ref{fig:FDT_mean}.
+\paragraph*{Response operator via score matching: response in the ensemble mean.} Given the proposed correction in Eq. \eqref{eq:score-mean-correction}, we now infer the mean response operator for the Charney-DeVore system in Eq.
+(8) in the main text.
+We fit the qG-FDT approximation and the score-matching based FDT estimation on the long trajectory of the Charney-DeVore system used in the main text.
+We compare the FDT predictions against the numerical ground truth and show the results in Figure \ref{fig:FDT_mean}.
 First, we note that the quasi-Gaussian approximation leads to good, first-order results even in a strongly nonlinear model such as the Charney–DeVore model.
 The FDT inferred through score matching is generally more accurate than the quasi-Gaussian approximation.

+\paragraph*{Response operator via score matching: response in the ensemble variance.} Given the proposed correction in Eq. \eqref{eq:score-var-correction}, we now infer the variance response operator for the Charney-DeVore system in Eq.
+(8) in the main text.
+We fit the qG-FDT approximation and the score-matching based FDT estimation on the long trajectory of the Charney-DeVore system used in the main text.
+We compare the FDT predictions against the numerical ground truth and show the results in Figure \ref{fig:FDT_var}.
+The FDT inferred through score matching provides a more accurate response estimate than the quasi-Gaussian approximation.